magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 boots.mcom.com.acl

-that affect server access and security issues for iPlanet Web Server.
+magnus.conf that affect server access and security issues for iPlanet Web Server.
 They are:

-directive lets the Unix system administrator place the server under a constraint such that it has access only to files in a given directory, termed the "Chroot directory".
+Chroot directive lets the Unix system administrator place the server under a constraint such that it has access only to files in a given directory, termed the "Chroot directory".
 This is useful if the server's security is ever compromised.
 For example, if an intruder somehow obtains shell access on the server machine, the intruder could only affect a very limited set of files on the server machine.

-directive.
-CGI programs must be linked statically, and any binaries (perl or /bin/sh
+The server must be started as the superuser to use the Chroot directive.
+CGI programs must be linked statically, and any binaries (perl or /bin/sh) must be copied to the Chroot directory.

-is kept in the Chroot directory and all of the users home directories are exactly mirrored within the Chroot directory.
+The user public information directory feature isn't available unless a copy of /etc/passwd is kept in the Chroot directory and all of the users home directories are exactly mirrored within the Chroot directory.

-can't be restarted with the -HUP
+A server using Chroot can't be restarted with the -HUP signal.

 Logs and server configuration files should be kept outside the Chroot directory.

-must be relative to the Chroot directory.
+All paths inmagnus.confmust be absolute; paths inobj.confmust be relative to the Chroot directory.

 The directory is the full path name to the directory used as the server's root directory.